arpit31d/Stocky-Algorithmic-Trading-Bot/README.md

 Stocks in the stock market are highly volatile by nature, changing its price with respect to various economic indicators, political happenings, and investor sentiments.
-The problem being faced by both the individual and institutional level of investors is the accurate prediction of market trends and transacƟons at the right time.
-But the traders at human levels usually suffer from emoƟonal bias, inefficiency, and tiredness leading to inefficient trading.
+The problem being faced by both the individual and institutional level of investors is the accurate prediction of market trends and transactions at the right time.
+But the traders at human levels usually suffer from emotional bias, inefficiency, and tiredness leading to inefficient trading.

 Objectives: